lmyint/personal_site/content/post/2018-08-10-dnd-scraping-rvest-rselenium.md

 ### Principle 1: Use SelectorGadget AND view the page's source <a id="principle1"></a>

-As useful as SelectorGadget is for finding the CSS selector, I never use it alone.
+As useful as SelectorGadget is for finding the correct CSS selector, I never use it alone.
 I always open up the page's source code and do a lot of Ctrl-F to quickly find specific parts of a page.
 For example, when I was using SelectorGadget to get the CSS selectors for the Armor Class, Hit Points, and Speed attributes, I saw the following:

 ![](/post/2018-08-10-dnd-scraping_files/attr_block.png)